• Hair on Fire, Sacred Ground, and a Pocketful of Gummy Bears

 Now for some hard, real talk.

-There are days when it doesn’t feel like a blessing.
 There are days when the missing parts are louder than the parts that remain.
 And that truth is heavy.

 When a person is brilliant and self-sufficient for a lifetime, their decline feels almost personal — like a trick is being played on both of us.
 It can land as manipulative even when it isn’t.
 I can’t always tell what is real or what is a symptom.
 Sometimes I choose to believe the best because I know her spirit… other times I feel like I’m being played and I get so frustrated I could scream.